Danial-Kord/DigiHuman/README.md

 # DigiHuman
-My BSc project at Amikabir University Of technology
+My BSc project at Amikabir University Of Technology